English in Africa

 Languages of Africa

-Thus the Belgians took a huge part of equatorial Africa and called it Belgian Congo (now Zaire).
-The Portuguese took Angola and the British lands on the east and west coasts such as Kenya, Uganda; Nigeria, Sierra Leone; what was later to become the Republic of South Africa shows an early Dutch, a later English and recently more Dutch influence; German presence was to be found above all in South-West Africa, present-day Namibia.
-Some countries such as Cameroon have had different periods under different colonial powers, in this case the British and the French.
+Thus the Belgians took a huge part of equatorial Africa and called it Belgian Congo (it was later known as Zaire is now called the (Democratic) Republic of the Congo during its turbulent post-independence history).
+The Portuguese took Angola and the British lands on the east and west coasts such as Kenya, Uganda and Nigeria, Sierra Leone respectively.
+What was later to become the Republic of South Africa shows an early Dutch and a later English influence.
+German presence was to be found above all in South-West Africa, present-day Namibia (up until the end of WWI).
+Some countries, such as Cameroon, have had different periods under different colonial powers, in this case the British, the French and (for a short while) the Germans.

 West Africa